Top 10 Hotels in Las Vegas

 Bellagio was America’s finest and most expensive Las Vegas hotel when it swung its doors open to guests back in the late 1990s.
 Today, the grand jewel of Vegas continues to draw throngs of guests thanks to its legendary dancing fountains, prime location at the heart of The Strip, well-curated artworks, and swaths of swanky betting tables & slots machines.

 The impressive lobby embellished with gold and marble welcomes you to some of the most luxurious hotel rooms in the world.
 While each room type offers different décor, you can expect to see charming floral bathrooms with Italian marble flooring, separate showers & soaking tubs, and a wonderful palette of cool silvery blue, white-gold, indigo, and platinum.
-Some rooms provide great views of the iconic fountain, plus stocked minibars, free Wi-Fi, and large flat-screen TVs come standard with each room.

 What we liked: Fashionable casino hotel with a central location in The Strip, plus spending shopping and buffet dining options.